Robert Coleman (industrialist): Personal

-On October 4, 1773, Coleman married Anne Old (1756 – 1884), the oldest daughter his employer James Old (1730 – 1809), at Reading Furnace, Chester County, Pennsylvania.
+On October 4, 1773, Coleman married Anne Old (1756 – 1844), the oldest daughter of his employer James Old (1730 – 1809), at Reading Furnace, Chester County, Pennsylvania.
 The couple had nine children: William, Edward, Thomas Burd, Richard, James, Margaret, Ann Caroline, Harriet, and Sarah.
 In 1791, he built Elizabeth Farms house overlooking his Colebrook Furnace on 400 fertile acres.

-Starting in 1802, Coleman served as a trustee of Dickinson College in Carlisle, Pennsylvania for 23 years.
+Starting in 1802, Coleman served as a trustee of Dickinson College in Carlisle, Pennsylvania, for 23 years.
 He also served on the board of Franklin College and was a director of the Bank of Pennsylvania.

 The Colemans moved to a large brick mansion on East King Street in Lancaster, Pennsylvania in 1809, along with their youngest children: thirteen-year-old Ann Caroline, nine-year-old Harriet, and seven-year-old Sarah.
 Harriet died the year after the move, followed by Robert a year later.

 In 1818, attorney James Buchanan started courting Anne Caroline who was a "catch" with her social standing and wealth.
 Buchanan did not have a status or background, but was beginning to gain a reputation in law and politics, having served as both prosecuting attorney and state assemblyman.
 The two became engaged in the summer of 1819.
 Coleman was apparently unhappy with Buchanan's checkered history at Dickinson College where he was disciplined by faculty twice and dismissed on one occasion.

 During October and November 1819, Buchanan was busy with the Columbia Bridge Company Supreme Court case in Philadelphia, many clients impacted by a collapsing economy, and with the Missouri problem with regards to slavery at the legislature—and apparently neglected Anne Caroline.
 Town gossips concluded that Buchanan "was tremendously ambitious to make money; that he was more affable and friendly to many young ladies than he ought to be as one betrothed; and finally, that he had been something less than an ardent suitor of Ann Coleman in recent weeks."
 They came to the untrue conclusion that Buchanan was marrying Anne Caroline for her money.
 In November, Anne Caroline heard the gossip and, as one of her friends wrote, began to believe “that Mr. Buchanan did not treat her with that affection that she expected from the man she would marry, and in consequence of his coolness she wrote him a note telling him that she thought it was not regard for her that was his object, but her riches.”
 Buchanan replied, but did not give an explanation for his recent behavior.
 Then, when he returned to Lancaster from Philadelphia, he first visited a colleague's home and spent the afternoon with the man's wife and her unmarried sister.
 In anger, Ann Carolina sent a letter, breaking the engagement.
 She wrote, “I do not wish, nor, since you are a gentleman, do I expect, to meet you again."